 If the second mentor thinks that the project presented by the student isn't quite satisfactory, they will indicate that the project is "to be reworked".
 In this case, comments become even more necessary.
 The Validating Mentor indicates what is to be redone and will set up a new presentation as soon as possible.

-Your last action as a validating mentor is to complete the session in your dashboard in order to finalize it.
+Your last action as an assessor is to complete the session in your dashboard in order to finalize it.

 In your history, your sessions will appear like this:

 Once the presentation is validated, you (the original mentor) will get back in touch with the student.
 If all goes well, you'll only have been briefly out of touch; just the amount of time for them to do the project presentation. ;)